Pasar Seni station: LRT Kelana Jaya Line station

-The elevated Pasar Seni LRT station is served by the LRT Kelana Jaya Line, a light rapid transit (LRT) system, and was opened on 1 September 1998 as the terminus of Phase One of what was then known as the PUTRA LRT system began operations.
-The line would extend to Gombak in 1999 as Phase Two.
+The elevated Pasar Seni LRT station is served by the LRT Kelana Jaya Line, a light rapid transit (LRT) system, and began operations on 1 September 1998 as the terminus of Phase One of what was then known as the PUTRA LRT system.
+The line would extend to in 1999 as part of Phase Two.

-The station has two elevated levels; a concourse level and a platform level above it, with an island platform configuration with two platforms.
+The LRT station has two elevated levels; a concourse level and a platform level above it, with an island platform configuration with two platforms.

 The station entrance is on the Concourse Level which is accessed via escalators, stairs and lifts from Jalan Tun Tan Cheng Lock and Jalan Sultan Mohamed.
 Also at the Concourse Level are the fare gates, ticketing machines, Customer Service Counter, convenience store and bakery.
 The link bridges to the station, Kuala Lumpur General Post Office and Dayabumi are also at the Concourse Level.
 A second air-conditioned link bridge to the old Kuala Lumpur station has been added since November 2019.

 The ground level of the station is occupied by several bus lanes of the Jalan Sultan Mohamed bus hub.
 There is also a Rapid Bus Customer Service Office.
 Covered walkways link the station with the bus hub.